swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-continuous-deployment-of-the-model-with-mlem-and-the-cicd-pipeline.md

 In this chapter, you will learn how to:

-1. Grant access to the container registry on your cloud provider
+1. Grant access to the container registry on the cloud provider
 2. Store the cloud provider credentials in the CI/CD configuration
 3. Create the CI/CD pipeline for deploying the model to the Kubernetes cluster
 4. Push the CI/CD pipeline configuration file to Git